-- (a)Buildings shall have at least two occupiable stories. - (b) The main building façade and main entrance shall face the public street.
-On a corner lot, main facades shall be designed to face both streets.
-VP2A secondary building entrance facing a rear parking lot is strongly encouraged. - (c) A drive-thru window for retail and service uses is permissible if: 1) it is located behind the building; 2) it is integrated architecturally into the building; and 3) it does not require additional curb cuts and/or a separate curb cut for ingress and egress to the street.
-Drive-thru windows for food and beverage service uses are prohibited. - (d) Building transparency is important at the street level; consequently, the ground level of buildings shall have a minimum 50% glass surface that is oriented vertically (see Appendix C Pictures 24 and 25). - (e) Floor to ceiling windows are prohibited. - (f) First story height shall be a minimum of 12 feet measured floor to floor. - (g) Upper floor windows shall relate to the first in shape, form, and pattern. - (h) Upper floor windows shall make up at least 30% of the façade on each floor. - (i) Building styles and materials traditionally found in New Paltz are required (see Appendix C Pictures 24-27).
-Wood siding and/or earth-based materials such as brick, stone, bluestone, cement reinforced clapboard siding and/or stucco are acceptable materials.
+(a)Buildings shall have at least two occupiable stories.

+(b) The main building façade and main entrance shall face the public street.
+On a corner lot, main facades shall be designed to face both streets irrespective of the property line's designation as a front or side yard.
+A secondary building entrance facing a rear parking lot is strongly encouraged.

+(c) A drive-thru window for retail and service uses is permissible if: 1) it is located behind the building; 2) it is integrated architecturally into the building; and 3) it does not require additional curb cuts and/or a separate curb cut for ingress and egress to the street.
+Drive-thru windows for food and beverage service uses are prohibited.

+(d) Building transparency is important at the street level; consequently, the ground level of buildings shall have a minimum 50% glass surface that is oriented vertically (see Illustrations - Pictures 24 and 25).

+(e) Floor to ceiling windows are prohibited.

+(f) First story height shall be a minimum of 12 feet measured floor to floor.

+(g) Upper floor windows shall relate to the first floor windows in shape, form, and pattern.

+(h) Upper floor windows shall make up at least 30% of the facade on each floor.

+(i) Building styles and materials traditionally found in New Paltz are required (see Illustrations - Pictures 24-27).

+[a] Wood siding and/or earth-based materials such as brick, stone, bluestone, cement reinforced clapboard siding and/or stucco are acceptable materials.
 Fiber-cement siding is an acceptable material for new construction when it holds a similar texture, reveal, and appearance to wood siding.
-Vinyl, plastic and metal siding are prohibited.
-Building styles, textures and materials should be based on those common to local vernacular (late 1800's styles such as Mohonk Mountain House, Historic Huguenot Street, Arts & Crafts style, and rural farm/barn vernacular forms) encouraging uniqueness and connectivity among structures with no cookie-cutter development and facades in earth tones or natural colors using real design elements, such as cedar shake, barn wood, shale, quartz, and river rock.
+Vinyl, plastic and metal siding are prohibited except for detached one-family dwellings.

+[b] Building styles, textures and materials should be based on those common to local vernacular (late 1800's styles such as Mohonk Mountain House, Historic Huguenot Street, Arts & Crafts style, and rural farm/barn vernacular forms).
+Unique designs and aesthetic connectivity among structures are encouraged.
+Cookie-cutter and franchise architecture are prohibited.

+(i) Facades shall utilize earth tones or natural colors using real design elements, such as cedar shake, barn wood, shale, quartz, and river rock.
 Modern interpretations of vernacular styles may be considered, provided that textures and materials are real design elements, as noted above, rather than imitations.

-- (i) cookie-cutter development and facades in earth tones or natural colors using real design elements, such as cedar shake, barn wood, shale, quartz, and river rock.
-Modern interpretations of vernacular styles may be considered, provided that textures and materials are real design elements, as noted above, rather than imitations. - (ii) Building shape and massing.
+(ii) Building shape and massing.
 New buildings should replicate the massing of structures within the Village of New Paltz.
-Mass is the overall bulk of a building and can be varied by changes in setback, shapes (flat to circular), color, facade details (cornices), and roofline (parapet addition on right side of building). - (iii) Using compatible roof forms and shapes is another way to incorporate features from buildings within the Village of New Paltz.
+Mass is the overall bulk of a building and can be varied by changes in setback, shapes (flat to circular), color, facade details (cornices), and roofline (parapet addition on right side of building).

+(iii) Using compatible roof forms and shapes is another way to incorporate features from buildings within the Village of New Paltz.

-Section 13.
+Section 15.
 A new Section 140-22.3 of the Zoning Law, Gateway Business, is added to the Zoning Law to read as follows:

-§140-22.3: Gateway Business District.
+§140-22.3.
+Gateway Business District.